openssl/technical-policies/policies/branch-policy.md

 ### The supported release branches

-- The development of the next patch releases of supported minor releases happens there.
+- The development of the next patch releases of supported stable releases happens there.
 - According to [stable release update policy] only bug fixes and documentation changes are allowed.